whsiq/ValetParkingTracker/README.md

 The valet manager can generate reports showing detailed info of every vehicle in their garage at any given time.
 Users can interact with Valet Parking Tracker using RESTful service endpoints, through a UI, or both.

+## Startup Notes

+After cloning the repo you should be able to run it immediately.
+This application runs on port 8081.

 ## 🎨 Storyboard (screen mockups)
 ![ValetTrackerScreenMockups](https://github.com/user-attachments/assets/e35c5264-a649-43ff-a08b-16d9d8e4c7d2)
 ## ⚙️ Functional Requirements